Workspace

 - Members — Invite and manage team members

-- Agent Credentials — Add API keys for coding agents
+- Agent Credentials — Add API keys and connected plans for coding agents

 - Integrations — Connect GitHub and Slack